jprjr/luadbi-async/README.md

   local socket = dbh:get_socket();
   local ebase = luaevent.new();
   ebase:addevent(socket, event, cb);
+  ebase:addevent(nil, luaevent.EV_TIMEOUT, othercallback, 1);
   ebase:loop()
 end

+-- This should output:
+-- Started execute, waiting for data to come in
+-- I'll appear after a second!
+-- In the cb function
+-- 0 (the result of calling sleep)
 ```

 Methods like `connect` and `execute` are blocking by default, and operate just as they do in normal luadbi.